indigo-dc/oidc-agent/gitbook/user.md

 ### oidc-token and Scopes
 The ```--scope``` flag can be used to specify specific scopes.
 The returned access token will be only valid for these scope values.
-The flag takes a space delimited list of scope values that has to be a subset of the for the client registered scope values.
+The flag takes a space delimited list of scope values that has to be a subset of the scope values registered for this client.

 If the flag is not provided the default scope is used.